-We currently lease approximately 18,500 square feet at our headquarters location in New York City, under a lease expiring in April 2020.
-In March 2012, we modified our existing lease for additional office space of approximately 18,500 also expiring in April 2020.
-We also lease approximately 5,250 square feet of office space in San Francisco under a lease expiring in January 2019, and we lease approximately 1,800 square feet of office space in Santa Monica under a lease expiring in November 2015.
+We currently lease approximately 37,000 square feet at our headquarters location in New York City, under a lease expiring in April 2020.
+We also lease office space of approximately 9,000 square feet in Atlanta, under a lease expiring in November 2015; approximately 5,250 square feet in San Francisco under a lease expiring in January 2019; and approximately 1,800 square feet in Santa Monica under a lease expiring in November 2015.

-Two of our wholly-owned subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba, Ltd., maintain offices in Raanana, Israel of approximately 68,000 square feet, under leases expiring in December 2015.
+Two of our wholly-owned subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba, Ltd., maintain offices in Ra'anana, Israel of approximately 68,000 square feet, under leases expiring in December 2015.